logictensornetworks/logictensornetworks/README.md

 pip install ltn
 ```

-For the latest development version, clone the github repository and install it using locally.
+For the latest development version, clone the github repository and install it locally.
 ```
 pip install -e <local project path>
 ```